vania020/wro2025-robotek/README.md

 + Club Name: **Robotek**
 + Team Members: **Vania Pachas & Isabella Gonzales**

+---

 Welcome!
-We are Team Ruwance proudly representing Perú in the 2025 World Robot Olympiad! 🤖 In this GitHub repository, you will find the documentation, code and complete journey of our autonomous vehicle, designed to complete the Future Engineers Challenge.
+We are Team Ruwance proudly representing Perú in the 2025 World Robot Olympiad! 🤖 In this GitHub repository, you will find the documentation, code, and complete journey of our autonomous vehicle, designed to complete the Future Engineers Challenge.

----
+# Table of Contents
+### Meet the Team!
+### Vehicle Overview
+### System Setup
+### Mobility Management
+### Power & Sense Management
+### Obstacle Management
+### Assembly Instructions
+### Performance Videos